 Possible action mechanisms of reflexology practices are described with the energy channels theory, lactic acid theory, and neuromatrix pain theory.
-According to the energy channels theory, blockage of energy channels in the body disrupts the balance in the organs and systems, and unblocking these channels restores the balance.13 In the lactic acid theory, pressure and massage are believed to break down the lactic acid deposits accumulated in the foot and increase the energy flow.14 And the neuromatrix pain theory is the theory constituting a basis for the explanation of massage's effect in general.
-In this theory, afferent impulses given by touching and applying pressure are transmitted faster than pain in the dorsal root of the medulla spinalis, and block the transmission of pain.13 According to another opinion, reflexology as just a simple method of patient care relaxes the patient in such a way as to reduce the distemper and stress.14
+According to the energy channels theory, blockage of energy channels in the body disrupts the balance in the organs and systems, and unblocking these channels restores the balance.
+In the lactic acid theory, pressure and massage are believed to break down the lactic acid deposits accumulated in the foot and increase the energy flow.
+And the neuromatrix pain theory is the theory constituting a basis for the explanation of massage's effect in general.
+In this theory, afferent impulses given by touching and applying pressure are transmitted faster than pain in the dorsal root of the medulla spinalis, and block the transmission of pain.
+According to another opinion, reflexology as just a simple method of patient care relaxes the patient in such a way as to reduce the distemper and stress.
+In this theory, afferent in such a way as to reduce the distemper and stress.